Skyworks Solutions, Inc. (NASDAQ:SWKS) Shares Sold by Illinois Municipal Retirement Fund

-Illinois Municipal Retirement Fund decreased its position in Skyworks Solutions, Inc. (NASDAQ:SWKS) by 6.4% during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+Illinois Municipal Retirement Fund lowered its stake in shares of Skyworks Solutions, Inc. (NASDAQ:SWKS) by 6.4% during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The institutional investor owned 50,714 shares of the semiconductor manufacturer’s stock after selling 3,450 shares during the quarter.
-Illinois Municipal Retirement Fund’s holdings in Skyworks Solutions were worth $9,305,000 at the end of the most recent quarter.
+Illinois Municipal Retirement Fund’s holdings in Skyworks Solutions were worth $9,305,000 as of its most recent filing with the Securities and Exchange Commission.

-Skyworks Solutions (NASDAQ:SWKS) last issued its earnings results on Thursday, April 29th.
-The semiconductor manufacturer reported $2.37 EPS for the quarter, topping the consensus estimate of $2.35 by $0.02.
-Skyworks Solutions had a net margin of 24.28% and a return on equity of 21.36%.
-As a group, equities research analysts forecast that Skyworks Solutions, Inc. will post 6.53 earnings per share for the current year.

-Skyworks Solutions announced that its board has approved a stock repurchase program on Thursday, January 28th that allows the company to repurchase $2.00 billion in outstanding shares.
-This repurchase authorization allows the semiconductor manufacturer to repurchase up to 7.5% of its stock through open market purchases.
-Stock repurchase programs are generally a sign that the company’s leadership believes its shares are undervalued.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 8th.
-Investors of record on Tuesday, May 18th will be given a $0.50 dividend.
-The ex-dividend date of this dividend is Monday, May 17th.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, June 8th.
+Stockholders of record on Tuesday, May 18th will be paid a dividend of $0.50 per share.
 This represents a $2.00 annualized dividend and a dividend yield of 1.10%.
-Skyworks Solutions’s dividend payout ratio is presently 38.39%.
+The ex-dividend date is Monday, May 17th.
+Skyworks Solutions’s dividend payout ratio (DPR) is currently 38.39%.

+Skyworks Solutions announced that its board has initiated a stock buyback plan on Thursday, January 28th that permits the company to buyback $2.00 billion in outstanding shares.
+This buyback authorization permits the semiconductor manufacturer to purchase up to 7.5% of its shares through open market purchases.
+Shares buyback plans are often an indication that the company’s management believes its stock is undervalued.

-SWKS has been the topic of a number of research analyst reports.
-Rosenblatt Securities raised their price objective on shares of Skyworks Solutions from $160.00 to $190.00 and gave the stock a “buy” rating in a report on Wednesday, January 27th.
-Barclays raised their price objective on shares of Skyworks Solutions from $185.00 to $190.00 and gave the stock an “equal weight” rating in a report on Wednesday, March 17th.
-KeyCorp raised their price objective on shares of Skyworks Solutions from $180.00 to $215.00 and gave the stock an “overweight” rating in a report on Friday, January 29th.
-Mizuho raised their price objective on shares of Skyworks Solutions from $207.00 to $210.00 and gave the stock a “buy” rating in a report on Friday.
-Finally, Susquehanna Bancshares raised their price objective on shares of Skyworks Solutions from $160.00 to $190.00 and gave the stock a “neutral” rating in a report on Friday, January 29th.
-Twelve analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company.
-The company currently has a consensus rating of “Buy” and a consensus price target of $178.88.
+A number of equities analysts have recently commented on SWKS shares.
+Susquehanna Bancshares lifted their target price on shares of Skyworks Solutions from $160.00 to $190.00 and gave the company a “neutral” rating in a report on Friday, January 29th.
+Morgan Stanley lifted their price objective on shares of Skyworks Solutions from $188.00 to $192.00 and gave the company an “equal weight” rating in a research report on Friday.
+Zacks Investment Research lowered shares of Skyworks Solutions from a “buy” rating to a “hold” rating and set a $196.00 price objective on the stock. in a research report on Thursday, April 1st.
+Bank of America lowered shares of Skyworks Solutions from a “buy” rating to a “neutral” rating in a research report on Monday, January 11th.
+Finally, KeyCorp lifted their price objective on shares of Skyworks Solutions from $180.00 to $215.00 and gave the company an “overweight” rating in a research report on Friday, January 29th.
+Twelve investment analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and a consensus price target of $178.88.

+In other news, CEO Liam Griffin sold 3,750 shares of the stock in a transaction that occurred on Monday, February 8th.
+The stock was sold at an average price of $180.35, for a total transaction of $676,312.50.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Corporate insiders own 0.40% of the company’s stock.

 About Skyworks Solutions